epfl-ada-2018/project-pizzafels/README.md

 ## Data Story

-Our data Story was made with `Jekyll`and can be found [here](https://www.bfs.admin.ch/bfs/en/home.assetdetail.1400701.html)
+Our data Story was made with `Jekyll`and can be found [here](https://epfl-ada-2018.github.io/project-pizzafels/).

 ## Contributions
-Adrien: Correlations research and profiles analysis, Data Story.
+Adrien: Correlations research and profiles analysis, Data Story writing.
-Clément: Data cleaning, Predictions analysis, Set up the Data Story.
+Clément: Data cleaning, Predictions analysis, Structure of the Data Story.
-Loris: Correlations research and profiles analysis, Final notebook.
+Loris: Correlations research and profiles analysis, Final notebook writing.

 <!---
 %## Milestone 2